micha137/scikit-video/doc/io.rst

 For example, FFmpegReader will by default return an RGB representation of a video file, but you may want some other color space that FFmpeg supports, by setting appropriate key/values in outputparameters.
 Since FFmpeg output is piped into stdin, all FFmpeg commands can be used here.

 inputparameters may be useful for raw video which has no header information.
-Then you should FFmpeg exactly how to interpret your data.
+Then you should tell FFmpeg exactly how to interpret your data.

 Writing